sak2k-bio/rag-hq/README.md

-# Chai RAG - Hitesh Choudhary Edition
+# RAG - High Quality Edition

-A beautiful, modern RAG (Retrieval-Augmented Generation) application featuring Hitesh Choudhary's authentic teaching style and personality.
-This AI-powered knowledge assistant helps you create your own personal knowledge base by ingesting documents, websites, and text, then querying it with natural language in Hitesh's characteristic Hinglish communication style - complete with chai analogies and no-spoon-feeding approach!
+A beautiful, modern RAG (Retrieval-Augmented Generation) application featuring various authentic teaching style and personality.
+This AI-powered knowledge assistant helps you create your own personal knowledge base by ingesting documents, websites, and text, then querying it with natural language!

 ## ✨ Features

-### 🎯 Hitesh Sir's Authentic Experience
-- **Authentic Hinglish Communication**: Natural mixing of Hindi-English with phrases like "Haan ji", "dekho", "samjha?", "chal"
-- **Chai Analogies**: Programming concepts explained through chai references - "Python is like chai - simple, flexible, everyone loves it"
-- **No-Spoon-Feeding Teaching**: Guides you to solutions with "Try karo pehle", "logic samjho", encourages independent thinking
-- **Cultural References**: Everyday Indian examples - cricket teams, mom's recipes, tapri chai orders
-- **Motivational Approach**: "Galti karna normal hai, seekhna important hai" - encouraging but challenging

 ### 💻 Technical Features
 - **Enhanced Modern UI**: Glassmorphism design with improved typography, spacing, and visual hierarchy